Earth orientation parameters: Celestial pole offsets

 Celestial pole offsets are described in the IAU Precession and Nutation models.
 The observed differences with respect to the conventional celestial pole position defined by the models are monitored and reported by the IERS.

 Celestial pole offsets can only be obtained by the VLBI.
 The observed CPO can quantify the deficiencies of the IAU2006/2000A precession–nutation model, including the astronomically forced nutations and a component of nutation that is considered unpredictable.
-Some studies indicate that substantial FCN amplitude and phase disturbances occurred at the epochs close to the revealed GMJ events.
+Some studies indicate that substantial FCN (Free Core Nutation) amplitude and phase disturbances occurred at the epochs close to the revealed GMJ (Geomagnetic Jerk) events.